‘The Young And The Restless’ Spoilers: Jason Gerhardt Auditioned For A ‘Y&R’ Role — Is He The New Adam?

 The Young and the Restless spoilers tease CBS may have found the new face of Adam Newman, formerly portrayed by Justin Hartley (Kevin Pearson, This Is Us).
-Established actor, Jason Gerhardt posted to his Instagram account (then quickly deleted) that he auditioned for an undisclosed Y&R role.
+Established actor Jason Gerhardt posted to his Instagram account (then quickly deleted) that he auditioned for an undisclosed Y&R role.
 Social media exploded with speculation that Gerhardt could be joining the cast as Adam’s recast.

 The wonderful world of auditioning continued.
 The post audition walk. #actorslife #thankful #cbs https://t.co/dgKACJhdJn